We are about to leave the UK, and I have some great ideas to share with you on affordable ways to enjoy your vacation.

 We found the UK can be expensive and a bit of a shock after our budget times in countries in Eastern Europe and North Africa, but there are bargains to be had, and ways to make it affordable.

 Set yourself a budget before you arrive.
 And stick to it.

 We use a daily amount and enter it into a phone budget application each time we spend money, so we know exactly where we are.

-Even weather plays a part to what you will be seeing and doing.
+Even the weather plays a part in what you will be seeing and doing.

 Remember to pull cash out in a lump sum as there is usually a fee each time you access the ATM.

 2. Pay in Great British Pounds with your debit card